eellpp/pubScratchpad/Tech/programming/java/javaInterviewQuestion.md

 Traditional Response: The server generates the entire response and sends it to the client as a single unit.
 The client receives the entire response before it can start processing it.
 This is the conventional way of serving most web pages and responses.

+### Reading a json delimited file in stream
+Each line is json and seperated by newline in file.
+How to to provide a streaming output by reading the file from s3
+// get files in loop.
+// read a file inputStream from s3. lines = new BuffererReader(new InputStreamReader(inputStream,StandardCharsets.UTF8)).lines().collect(collectors.joining("\n"))
+outputStream.write(lines.getBytes())
+outputStream.write("\n")  // so that there is newline seperation in stream for the reader

 ### How would you provide srteaming response for spring boot
 Spring Boot Rest api streaming with StreamingResponseBody is the most easiest and elegant way to create a rest web service to stream content.
 I generally prefer to use StreamingResponseBody with ResponseEntity, so we can set the headers and HTTP status, in this way we can control the behavior of our API in a much better way.